MaybeShewill-CV/mortred_model_server/README.md

 # Mortred AI Model Web Server

-Morted AI Model Server is a flexible and easy to use tool for serving deep learning models.
+Morted AI Model Server is a toy platform for serving deep learning models.
+The platform's goal is to make the most usage of your cpu and gpu resources.
 Models trained by `tensorflow/pytorch` will be deployed via [MNN](https://github.com/alibaba/MNN) toolkit and served as a web server through [workflow](https://github.com/sogou/workflow) framework finally.

+Due to the lack of author's c++ skill you're welcomed to help improve the project

 The three major components are illustrated on the architecture picture bellow.